 6. Genetic selection

 Retrotransposons, also known as "jumping genes," are genes that replicate and mutate.
 In 2017, researchers from King Abdullah University of Science and Technology in Saudi Arabia discovered genes associated with heat resistance in the symbiotic algae that live within corals.
-The genes would make the algae more heat-tolerant, and if the algae can survive higher temperatures, the hope is that corals would, too.
+In theory, the genes would make the algae more heat-tolerant, and if the algae can survive higher temperatures, the hope is that corals would, too.